jennycaasisom07-dev/Jenny-Portfolio/README.md

 - Role-based access control
 - Platform performance & scalability

-## What This Repo Shows
+## What This Repository Shows
-- Structured requirement documentation
+- Well-structured requirement documentation
-- Clear, testable acceptance criteria
+- Clear and testable acceptance criteria
 - Practical change management approach
-- Collaboration-ready artifacts
+- Collaboration-ready artifacts for cross-functional teams

+## Repository Structure
+- **01-prd**: Product Requirement Documents
+- **02-user-stories**: User stories and acceptance criteria
+- **03-change-requests**: Change request examples
+- **04-templates**: Reusable BA templates
+- **05-release-notes**: Sample release documentation

-> Note: All examples are anonymized and created for demonstration purposes.
+> Note: All examples are anonymized and created for demonstration purposes only.

+# PRD: Content Library Folder Limit

+## Problem Statement
+Unlimited folder creation leads to usability challenges and system performance degradation.

+## Objective
+Introduce controlled folder creation limits while maintaining flexibility for users.

-## Structure
+## Scope
-- **docs**: Requirement documentation
-- **templates**: Reusable BA templates
-- **sample-project**: End-to-end requirement examples
+### In Scope
+- Folder creation limits per level
+- UI validation and helper messages

+### Out of Scope
+- File upload limits
+- Auto-generated folders

-## Tools & Practices
+## Stakeholders
-- Agile / Scrum
+- Product Owner
-- Stakeholder collaboration
+- Engineering
-- Requirement traceability
+- QA
-- Change management
+- Design

 ## User Story
+As an Authorized User
+I want to create folders within a defined limit
+So that the system remains usable and performant.

+## Acceptance Criteria
+- Maximum 30 folders allowed at the root level
+- Create Folder button is disabled when the limit is reached
+- A helper message explains the folder limit
+- Existing folders remain accessible and usable

+## Change Request: Folder Limit Update

+### As-Is
+There is no restriction on the number of folders that can be created per level.

+### To-Be
+Introduce a maximum folder limit per level with both UI and API validation.

+### Impact Analysis
+- UI changes required to disable folder creation
+- Additional validation logic on the backend
+- QA regression testing for folder-related actions

+### Decision
+Approved for Release 6.0

+## User Story
-As a [role], I want [feature] so that [benefit].
+As a [role],
+I want [feature],
+So that [business value].

 ## Acceptance Criteria
 - Given …